zhicongchen/zhicongchen.github.io/_pages/about.md

 news: true
 ---

-**I study how digital environments (particularly with low accountability) shape user behavior, community dynamics, and information ecosystems.**.
+**I use computational methods to study how communication infrastructures shape dynamics of knowledge, culture, and risk.**.

-My research spans contexts from the **Dark Web and the Tor networks** to anonymous and pseudonymous platforms, as well as emerging media technologies such as generative AI.
-Across these contexts, I examine issues of **platform governance and information dynamics**, with a particular focus on the online communication processes of health, political, and risk information.
+My research spans digital environments, from Dark Web and the Tor ecosystem to anonymous and pseudonymous platforms, as well as emerging technologies such as generative AI.
+Across these contexts, I investigate how communication infrastructures shape knowledge, culture, and risk, with particular attention to platform governance, digital privacy, and the implications for health and political communication.

-Methodologically, I use **computational methods** such as network analysis and natural language processing to investigate digital traces and large-scale online archives.
-Beyond studying contemporary platforms, I develop **cultural analytics** pipelines that apply large-scale diachronic text mining to trace long-term shifts in public discourses across multilingual corpora.
+Methodologically, I combine natural language processing, network analysis, and data mining across diverse digital environments and historical text archives.
+I also build large-scale cultural analytics pipelines, using diachronic text mining to trace long-term shifts in meaning and discourse across multilingual corpora.

-My recent work expands into **human-centered online safety**, examining how people disclose sensitive information, seek social support, and experience fraud and deception when engaging with emerging media platforms, particularly within rapidly evolving AI-driven environments.
+My recent work expands into human-centered online safety, examining how people disclose sensitive information, seek social support, and experience fraud and deception when engaging with emerging media platforms, particularly within rapidly evolving AI-driven environments.
 My work has appeared in _New